jdgranberry/reddit-text-miner/README.md

-Reddit contains an enormous amount of searchable user-submitted information on a multitude of subjects, and this program is an attempt to automate my own "forum-assisted" learning process, with the goal of identifying common themes after performing a Reddit search query.
+Reddit contains an enormous amount of searchable user-submitted information on a multitude of subjects, and this program is an attempt to automate my "forum-assisted" learning process, with the goal of identifying common themes after performing a Reddit search query.